 I tried to preserve my reputation, but it didn’t matter.
 You stole it anyway.
 That and my truth.
 When my parents finally found out, I was given an ultimatum.
 Either I had to confront you, or my parents would.
 The truth was going to come out, and even though the abuse might end, I was still going to lose.
 I would be destroyed even more.
 I knew it, could see it happening in slow motion, but couldn’t stop it.
 I told two friends who I trusted first.
 They were skeptical, and they went to speak to you.
 I don’t know what you said exactly, but they said you admitted what you did (they didn’t know what you really did), you cried, and you told them it was a “one-time mistake.”
 Oh yeah, and you told them you were sorry.
 If any of that is wrong, then, please, feel free to correct it as I wasn’t there for the apology you gave them.

 Maybe you were sorry, but you weren’t sorry about what you did.
 You were sorry you got caught.
 You were sorry I told and that the whole truth might expose the real you.
-How do I know you weren’t sorry?
-Because you lied.
-You lied to them when you said it was a “one-time mistake.”
+If you were sorry, then why did you wait until I disclosed your deeds before you sought repentance in private prayer?
+And why did you lie afterward?
+Why did you say you committed a “one-time mistake,” when it wasn’t?

-I confronted you myself.
+I confronted you myself (kind of dangerous, but shows how much fight I have in me when alert and not trapped in a locked space).
 When I did, you said you weren’t even sure if I knew what you had done.
 You admitted, privately to me at least, that you knew you had no consent to touch me.

 I asked you if I had done anything—anything at all—to erroneously give you the idea that touching me was okay.
 You said, “No.”